First Birthday Party Theme: Lemons

 Saying thank you, acknowledging gifts, and sending your thanks is so important!
 I still remember writing all of my thank you notes for birthday parties and the template my mom had my use - thanks for coming, I liked doing X with you, thanks for my gift, I can’t wait to use it doing X. While the twins obviously couldn’t write their own notes yet, I did want them to participate.
 I bought blank mailable sized folded cards and some non-toxic crayons.
 They literally tried to eat them, so that’s why I went with a “cleaner” brand.
 They are also chunky and easier for a little hand to hold!
 I wrote THANK YOU on the card, then let the twins color on them.
 I of course wrote the note on the inside; regardless, people eat this up and it feels really special.
 And they should!
 In today’s day and age, people are incredible flaky, so I personally was very thankful for those who made my twins a priority.

 This party did not have kids at it.
 We only had family and friends, none of which have young children.
-Connecting with other families in Los Angeles has been incredibly hard due to flakiness and lack of follow through.
+Connecting with other families in Los Angeles has been incredibly hard, not for lack of effort on our part.
 Hopefully they’ll have some local friends at their second birthday.
 We’ll see!
 That being said, we mainly chatted, ate, and took photos.
 We opened gifts and everyone got to see the twins play a bit.
 Eating their cake for the first time was an event in and of itself too!
 These “activities” were fine, as I didn’t have any other children to entertain.

 I hope this gave you some insight and inspiration to a lemon birthday party!
 It would work well even not as a first birthday, but of course I really liked it for that!
 I loved my birthday parties growing up.
 My mom did so good without pinterest or Amazon Prime I might add.
 If I can give my kids even half the joy I had with my parties, they will grow up feeling so loved!
 Don’t stress to much and just try to make sure they have fun and feel loved.
 Cheers to them!
 (And you for making it happen!!)